 - Use the ECO Guide* which indicates how fuel-efficiently the car is being driven, see Eco guide & Power guide.

-- For lowest fuel consumption, activate Drive mode ECO.
+- For lower fuel consumption, activate Drive mode ECO.

 Applies to automatic gearbox.